Pijushgupta/avif-express/README.txt

 == Frequently Asked Questions ==
-= How to generate avif images from previously uploaded images = Go to "Avif Express" on left sidebar menu > Click on the generate button on "Upload directory" row.
+= How to generate avif images from previously uploaded images = Go to "Avif Express" on the left sidebar menu > On the "Avif express" page > Click on the generate button on "Upload directory" row.
 = How to generate avif images from theme's image =
-Go to "Avif Express" on left sidebar menu > Click on the generate button on "Theme directory" row.
+Go to "Avif Express" on left sidebar menu > On the "Avif express" page > Click on the generate button on "Theme directory" row.
-= How to replace web-page's images with avif images = Go to "Avif Express" on left sidebar menu > Select the mode from the dropdown on "Rendering" row.
+= How to replace web-page's images with avif images = Go to "Avif Express" on left sidebar menu > On the "Avif express" page > Select the mode from the dropdown on "Rendering" row.

+== Change Log ==
+= 01.19.2023 =
+Updated FAQ section on README.txt.
+Added Additional file checking on frontend.
+If .avif file exist then only alter the image url.

 == Screenshots ==
 1. Admin Page